NICER Background Estimator Tools

 Tool #2: nibackgen3C50

-The nibackgen3C50 tool (Remillard et al, in prep.) makes use of a number of background proxies in the NICER data to define the basis states of the background database.
+The nibackgen3C50 tool (Remillard et al.) makes use of a number of background proxies in the NICER data to define the basis states of the background database.
 These background proxies include graded event data that discriminate some X-ray events landing near the center of each detector from those interacting near the detector edge under a field aperture.
 Another proxy is high energy X-ray events ("out of band"), which are very unlikely to have been focused by the X-ray mirrors.
 The tool takes a target observation event list and pulls out the proxy data to build a predicted background spectrum from similarly selected data from the background database.

 This package was designed to run as a patch on your HEASoft installation.
 Alternatively, one can run the tool from within an existing HEASoft installation without explicitly installing it.